lnfernux/lnfernux.github.io/_posts/2023-06-04-MicrosoftSentinel-PushTIfromMISP.md

 **The TL;DR is simply this**: I borrowed some code from two projects and splyced them together, so that I can push threat intelligence from MISP to Microsoft Sentinel.
 My version simply allows you to push to multiple Azure tenants with guidance included.

-## MISP
+## What is MISP?

-For those of you who are unaware of what MISP is, it's short for Malware Information Sharing Platform.
-It's an open source threat intelligence platform used among other things to share indicators of compromise.
-For more information, please visit their site at [https://www.misp-project.org/](https://www.misp-project.org/).
+For those of you who are unaware of what MISP is, it's short for **Malware Information Sharing Platform**.
+It's an open source threat intelligence platform used among other things to **share indicators of compromise**.

+For more information, please [**visit their website**](https://www.misp-project.org/).

+### Indicators of Compromise

+An **Indicator of compromise**, or IOC for short, is a forensic artifact, observed on the network or host.
+An IOC indicates - with *some level* of confidence - a **computer or network intrusion has occurred**.
+IOCs are observable, which links them directly to measurable events.
+Some IOC examples include:

+- **Hashes** of known malware
+- **Signatures** of malicious network traffic
+- **URLs or domains** that are known malware distributors

+For more information on IOCs, please check out [Indicator of compromise (IoC) overview](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/manage-indicators?view=o365-worldwide) from Microsoft Learn.

+---

 ## 'Borrowing' some code